What happens to the Family Center with the addition of the Local Good Center?

 Where will the next local campus be?

-Plans are underway to launch our next campus in McKinney in 2021.
+Plans are underway to launch our next campus in McKinney.

 Can you explain the Chase Oaks and YMCA partnership a little more?